 ‘And does it feel like this in that bungalow?’
 Miranda asked, broaching the subject herself.

 Miranda had bumped around shops deciding on the grandest chandelier she could buy that day.
 She had balked at the idea of calling her office for a sudden leave in the morning and it slipped off her mind eventually.
 She tried not to dwell on what might unfold the next day.
 She was feeling hollowed out and in some ways it was real.
 All she had eaten since morning was an arrowroot biscuit with Mrs Mukherjee.
 Most of her savings had transmogrified into a shimmering pyramid hanging inverted from the ceiling above her at the moment.
-Perhaps it was foolish but then she had been contemplating to get one all these years; it was ruled out at the working women’s hostel at Delhi.
+Perhaps it was foolish but then she had been contemplating to get one all these years.
 There was a bite in the air of the dying November.
 Soon she would need fresh woollens to boot.
 She would need a saree too, for an upcoming event next month.

-‘You look so much like Tara!’
-Who was it that kept telling her again and again?
+‘You look so much like your mama!’ she was sick being told again and again.
 Never mind that.
 What she hated especially was the ridiculous feeling of being naked below the waist.
 Everything down the groin was just like a tent filled with cold air.
 No wonder the pockmarked bastard in that freezing train to Delhi offered her his blanket only to feel past her thighs.
-A teeth chattering virgin in bridal ensemble deserved some warming up after all.
+A teeth chattering virgin in bridal ensemble deserved some warming up after all!
+Her lips twisted in a mixture of self-pity and loathing.

-‘No, Miranda, No!’ the woman in her memory yelled; her hair was dishevelled.
+‘No, Miranda, No!’ the woman in her memory had yelled; her hair was dishevelled.

 Eventually, she started forgetting what she had looked like, her face mellowing in the mist of years.
 She would search the faces of other women she met, look long and longingly at their eyes and hair, but none seemed to be anything like her.
-More than a human, she became a memory of a happiness, and the memory of a kiss when lying on the grass, fresh on her lips.
+More than a human, she became the memory of a kiss when lying on the grass, moist and sad on her lips.

 It was 02:00 A.M. in her wristwatch.
 Miranda realised with a shock she had drooled in her sleep.
 Perhaps it had happened because of lack of food in her bowels?
 She had a burning sensation in her face, probably an onset of fever.
 ‘It is just the cold,’ she told herself, ‘just a bit of cold.’
 She curled herself harder in the quilt.
 Soon someone was banging at the door and calling out her name noisily.